Sport in Pakistan: Golf

 Pakistan has qualified for the Golf World Cup a total of 4 times, in 1975, 1977, 1982, and recently in 2009, when they finished joint 22nd out of the 28 qualifying teams.
 The Pakistan Golf Federation (PGF) run golf in Pakistan.
 Karachi Golf Club is one of the oldest in the country and it is where the Pakistan Open takes place.
 The Pakistan Open was founded in 1967 and became an Asian Tour event in 2006.
 Chris Rodgers won the Pakistan Open in 2006.
 The 2007 event was held in January and had an increased prize money purse of $330,000 US.
 Taimur Hussain has been Pakistan's most successful golfer, as he won the 1998 Myanmar Open, becoming the first Pakistani to win on the Asian Tour.

 Shooting

+Mohsin Nawaz, first long-range shooter since 1958 to be awarded the Tamgha-e-Imtiaz.

 Shooting in Pakistan governed by National Rifle Association of Pakistan.
 Irshad Ali with one silver and two bronzes in the Commonwealth Games is one of the most successful shooters at international level.
-Ghulam Mustafa Bashir, a three-time Olympian won the bronze medal back at the 2022 International Shooting Sports Federation World Championships in Cairo, Egypt, and also earned direct qualification to Paris 2024 Olympics.
+Ghulam Mustafa Bashir, a three-time Olympian (2016 Rio, 2020 Tokyo, 2024 Paris) won bronze medal at the 2022 ISSF World Championships in Cairo, Egypt, and also earned direct qualification to Paris 2024 Olympics.

 Kishmala Talat won Pakistan's first Asian Games medal in shooting at the 2022 Asian Games.
-She won silver medal in Asian Rifle/ Pistol Championship 2024 Jakarta, Indonesia and became the first woman in the history of Pakistan to get direct berth to Olympics.
+She also won silver medal in Asian Rifle/ Pistol Championship 2024 Jakarta, Indonesia and became the first woman in the history of Pakistan to get direct berth to Olympics.
 In the same event with his teammate Gulfam Joseph, she won bronze medal in mix team event.

+Khurram Inam, a seasoned Pakistani skeet shooter and three-time Olympian (2000 Sydney, 2004 Athens, 2012 London) is known for representing Pakistan on the world stage over many years.

+Muhammad Khalil Akhtar, a veteran pistol shooter who was the flag-bearer for Pakistan at the 2020 Summer Olympics.
+He won a bronze medal at the 2017 Islamic Solidarity Games and has consistently represented Pakistan at major platforms including the Asian Games, Commonwealth Games and World Championships.

+Colonel Farrukh Nadeem won gold in the men's individual trap event at the 2026 Asian Shotgun Championships in Doha, scoring 119/125 in qualifying and 27/30 in the final to set new world and Asian records under the updated format, winning Pakistan's first-ever gold in Asian shotgun shooting.

+In 2026, Mohsin Nawaz became the first long-range shooter since 1958 to be awarded the Tamgha-e-Imtiaz.